greenfox1505/ZombieJerkyMonitor/README.md

 Returns server list

-### /API/get/{hostname}
+### /API/get/:host

 Gets single server

 ### /API/notifications/

 Not totally sure how this works yet.
 Could be a websocket/longpoll that just pushes notifications as they come.
-This has a lot of limitations; most importantly if my computer is off, I lose all notices.
+This has a lot of limitations; most importantly if my computer is off, I lose all notices (that might not be too bad though...)

+### /Script.sh

+The script used for Monitor.

+This script opens ${MonitorHost}/API/post/${hostname}?${QUERY_PARAM}